Georgia Law places as national quarterfinalist in moot court competition

 Considered one of the premier moot court competitions in the country, the National Moot Court Competition attracts more than 150 teams each year.
 This tournament allows law students to hone their appellate advocacy skills by arguing before prominent members of the legal profession.

 Office of Communications and Public Relations, "Georgia Law places as national quarterfinalist in moot court competition" (2010).
 Press Releases.
-Paper 475.
+475.